Skip to Content

 For emergencies only, call 9-1-1

-Contact Service Oshawa by calling 905-436-3311 and following the voice prompt for by-law to leave a message with the required information.
+• outside of regular business hours, contact Service Oshawa at 905-436-3311 and follow the voice prompt for By-Law to leave a message with the required information.

 Fire Services and Community Support